thyarcanist/EntropyLattice-Public/R2R-2ndIT.md

 ## The Whitening Pipeline: From Chaos to Cryptography

-*(This section remains relevant and describes the successful process)*

 **Our two-stage whitening process doesn't just fix bias — it tames quantum chaos into elegance.**